troyzhangchu/One-shot-learning/README.md

 ## 'models'
 In the directory 'models', there are codes for several models used in my paper, including:

-Image features extractors: ResNet50, DenseNet121, AlexNet and VGG16;\\
+Image features extractors: ResNet50, DenseNet121, AlexNet and VGG16;\newline
-One-shot learning models: ESOSL, SiameseNN;\\
-Linear classification models: SVR, kNN and Logistic Regression.
+One-shot learning models: ESOSL, SiameseNN;\newline Linear classification models: SVR, kNN and Logistic Regression.